 attempting to make sure that I remained in jail,

-and the policeman who maliciously fabricated a
+and the policemen who maliciously fabricated a

 completely false report regarding the incident did